295 FRIDAY 17 APRIL 2015

 Song Title: You Were Meant For Me – 1929 Genre: Soundtrack Artist: Gene Kelly Composer: Nacio Herb Brown Lyricists Arthur Freed Album: Singin’ In The Rain

 Favourite Lyrics: Life was a song / You came along / I’ve laid awake the whole night through / If I ever dared / To think you cared / This is what I’d say to you.

 You’re The Top – Louis Armstrong

 From “Anything Goes”, here’s one of Cole Porter’s wittier songs.
-The clever rhymes demonstrate why Cole Porter ruled the American musical theatre for so many years.
-Full of cultural references, the song, was a huge hit on its day.
+The clever rhymes demonstrate why Cole Porter ruled the American musical theatre for many years.
+Full of cultural references, the song was a massive hit in its day.

 This being Cole Porter, I can’t help but wonder if this versatile song was written with a double entendre.
-You know what I mean?
-Someone’s always a top and another the bottom in a relationship.
-Then again, I’m not sure how long the words “Top” and “Bottom” have been used to describe the roles men take upon during sex with other men.
-I always find amusing when young gay men listen to this song for the first time at a karaoke bar.
-They usually point at each other when they hear, “but if baby I’m the bottom, you’re the top!”
+Do you know what I mean?
+Someone’s always at the top and another at the bottom in a relationship.
+Then again, I’m not sure how long the words “Top” and “Bottom” have been used to describe the roles men take during sex with other men.
+I always find it amusing when young gay men listen to this song for the first time at a karaoke bar.
+They usually point at each other when they hear, “but if baby, I’m the bottom, you’re the top!”